 This is one area where things are not clear cut at all, and making a direct comparison isn’t easy.
-And to complicate things further, the cloud pricing wars have just started late last week with price reductions being announced by Amazon, Google and Microsoft.
+And to complicate things further, the cloud pricing wars have been on in earnest for years now, with instances of price reductions being announced by Amazon, Google and Microsoft, and the situation continues to evolve.
 We could say that it's $0.05/hr for a dyno hour, compared to $0.025/hr for an AWS micro instance or $0.09/hr for an AWS small instance.
 But it’s not that simple and tied up in a neat little bow.

 To start with, both offer a free virtual server for tiny, basic setups.
 In EC2 this is called a micro instance, and Amazon entices new customers with a free micro instance for the first year (0.6 GB RAM, unlimited swap up to your storage limit, 160GB storage) and all this costs roughly $15 a per month (on demand).
 Heroku’s server is called a dyno, and your first dyno is free for perpetuity.
 Great, right?
 Er, not so fast.
 Remember, a basic dyno won’t be able to do very much (512 MB RAM, 1GB swap), so you’ll likely need additional ones if your application has a larger memory footprint.

-Heroku is set up to scale horizontally out of the box with no additional configuration and additional dynos cost $35 per month.
-Heroku also uses ephemeral storage volumes which means you will need to store any data generated by the application somewhere externally like S3.
-When you start mix-and-matching machine configs, the comparison is not very clear cut.
+Heroku is set up to scale horizontally out of the box with no additional configuration and additional dynos cost $25-$50 per month depending on the dyno.
+In the early days, Heroku only used ephemeral storage volumes which meant you had to store any data generated by the application somewhere externally like S3.
+This has now changed, with database options like Heroku Postgres allowing you managed SQL database as a service to persist and manipulate data.
+You also get health checks, off-premises storage, and daily backups.
 Follow the link below for a more in-depth analysis of the pricing structures:

 Amazon AWS is akin to having the wood, concrete, land and interior décor materials.
 Now build your own house.
 It is a much more powerful and flexible setup, but if you don’t know what you’re doing you are almost guaranteed to mess things up.
 You need a higher level of skill to set up and administer the OS and deploy your own apps, although things are made much easier by the fact that there is a huge number of preconfigured machine images of popular platform combos: Linux+Apache+MySQL, Windows Server+SQL Server, Unix+Oracle DB, and so on.
 Oh, Amazon also supports Windows and other Unix flavors, unlike Heroku.
 But AWS cannot scale horizontally as easily as Heroku.